 This should be a fact-based discussion with the political and emotional elements removed from the debate.
 The U.S. needs to either create its own human capital or import its human capital.
 At this time, the country is doing neither.
-Congress and the White House must come together to reform our immigration and asylum laws, or we will never solve the migrant crisis at the southern border.
+Congress and the White House must come together to reform our immigration and asylum laws, or we will never solve the migrant crisis at the southern border and we will not protect our economic future.